How to share your data room without losing control of your documents

 Here's the basic process:

-Upload PDFs, spreadsheets, and pitch decks.
+Upload PDFs, spreadsheets, and presentations.
 Most platforms accept bulk uploads.
-Label files clearly - "Q3 2025 P&L" beats "financials_final_v3".
+Label files clearly.
+"Q3 2025 Revenue Report" is far more useful than "financials_final_v3".

 Turn on NDA gating, watermarking, and download restrictions as needed.
 More on each of these below.

 Create a trackable link.
-Some platforms let you create different links for different investors so you can track engagement per person.
+Many platforms let you create separate links for different recipients or groups.
+So you can track engagement individually and revoke access per person without affecting others.

 Once your data room is set up, creating a share link is the easy part.
 Here's how it typically works across most platforms: